ahmadAzhar98/Django-Personal-Diary/README.md

 # Django-Personal-Diary

-This is an web app whose backend is in Python, frontend in HTML, CSS and the databse is in SQLlite
+This is an web app whose backend is in Python/Django, frontend in HTML, CSS and the databse is in SQLlite

 # Philipp Acsany.
 He's a fullstack developer and is currently in Berlin, Germany.